by Susan V. Bosak, MA

 Increases in longevity are causing a historic demographic shift.
 Where once we may have personally known two or three generations in our family and community, we can now have relationships with at least seven generations – our own; parents, grandparents, great-grandparents; children, grandchildren, great-grandchildren.

-This enables us to use an ancient Aboriginal concept in the context of a powerful modern opportunity.
+This enables us to use an Indigenous concept in the context of a powerful modern opportunity.
 That's the 7-Generation narrative we're building through the YOU 177 initiative.